Weeknotes vol. 3: 404, Chunk not found

 Logos, fonts, etc.

 Phil finalized the logo and fonts.
-In the first prototype I had used the brain emoji (🧠) as a placeholder which has been slowly iterated into a super cool logo that scales nicely for it’s different uses and fits the Better Than Good vibes.
+In the first prototype I had used the brain emoji (🧠) as a placeholder which has been slowly iterated into a super cool logo that scales nicely for it’s different uses and fits the Better than good vibes.
 The font is a variable font which is a massive win and means we can use it wherever we’d like.

 The strategy has been strategized